mongodb-university/realm-template-apps/sync-todo/v2/client/swiftui/README.md

 # SwiftUI Template App

-A todo list application built with the [SwiftUI SDK](https://www.mongodb.com/docs/realm/sdk/swift/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).
+A todo list application built with the [Realm Swift SDK](https://www.mongodb.com/docs/realm/sdk/swift/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).

 You can follow along with the [SwiftUI Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/swiftui/) to see how to build, modify, and run this template app.